Find a Member

-Melanoma is a deadly cancer when caught late yet is a surgically curable disease when detected and treated at the earliest stages.
+Melanoma is a deadly cancer when caught late yet is often surgically curable disease when detected and treated at the earliest stages.
 Fortunately, most melanomas begin on the skin, and thus we have the opportunity to detect them using visual examination.
-However, early detection of melanoma can be challenging even for the most experienced dermatologists.
+However, early detection of melanoma can be challenging and access to dermatologic care is often limited.
 This can lead to failure to detect melanoma when it is most treatable or to a high rate of removal of benign lesions.
 Both increase health care costs and put patients at risk.
 My research focuses on new techniques to improve the early detection of cutaneous melanoma.
-Computer vision technology can be applied to the analysis of specialized images of pigmented skin lesions taken using a handheld instrument called a dermatoscope.
-We are studying ways to use the objective, analytical power of the computer to take a dermatoscopic image of a pigmented skin lesion and rapidly quantify features such as symmetry, size, and color distribution.
-The system can then compare a lesion that has not been biopsied to a database of images from lesions for which a diagnosis has been made using histopathology following removal (the gold standard for diagnosis of melanoma and other skin lesions) to aid the user in making a decision of whether or not to biopsy.
+Artificial intelligence can be applied to the analysis of images of pigmented skin lesions.
 In addition, I am interested in understanding which patients benefit most from screening for melanoma and have several publications that examine melanoma epidemiology, detection patterns, and associations between melanoma screening and outcomes.

 The primary research interests of the Singh laboratory include molecular characterization of novel cancer chemopreventive agents and rational design of mechanism-driven combination chemoprevention regimens.
 Cellular and transgenic animal models are used to screen potential cancer chemopreventive constituents from dietary and medicinal plants.
 Cutting edge cellular, molecular biological, omics (metabolomics and proteomics), structural biology, and imaging techniques (MRI and bioluminescence) are used to (a) determine the mechanism of action of promising cancer chemopreventive agents, (b) monitor effects on cancer progression, and (c) identify biomarkers predictive of tissue exposure and possibly response.
-Some of the agents under active investigation in the Singh laboratory include: cruciferous vegetable-derived isothiocyanates, garlic-derived organosulides, and medicinal plant constituent withaferin A. As an example, recent published work from the Singh laboratory indicates suppression of glycolysis in mammary cancer prevention by withaferin A in a transgenic mouse model.
-Likewise, complementary cellular and molecular biological, targeted proteomics, and molecular modeling techniques were used to identify beta-tubulin as a novel target of cancer cell growth arrest by withaferin A (WA).
+Some of the agents under active investigation in the Singh laboratory include: cruciferous vegetable-derived isothiocyanates, garlic-derived organosulides, and medicinal plant constituent withaferin A. As an example, recent published work from the Singh laboratory indicates suppression of metabolism (glycolysis and fatty acid synthesis) in mammary cancer prevention by withaferin A in a rodent models.
+The Singh lab is also leading a clinical trial of broccoli sprout in prostate cancer patients.

 Dr. Talbott's areas of expertise are in environmental and cardiovascular epidemiology.
 Dr. Talbott has worked closely with both state and local health departments to conduct health studies investigating potential linkage of environmental exposures and health effects.

-Dr. Wilson's research interests include: lung cancer screening and chemoprevention, diagnosis, staging and treatment; COPD, especially as it relates to lung cancer; occupational lung diseases; and general pulmonary medicine.
+Dr. Wilson's research interests include: lung cancer screening and early detection, biomarker development and implementation, chemoprevention, diagnosis, staging and treatment of lung cancer; COPD, especially as it relates to lung cancer; occupational lung diseases; and general pulmonary medicine.

 Dr. Yip's primary research interest is evaluating the role of molecular markers in thyroid and parathyroid cancer to improve risk stratification and optimize efficacy in patient management algorithms.